kev231998/probemon/README.md

   -z, --zero            filter rssi value of 0
 ```

-# Notes
-This is still using python2 😳 🤦 🕳️.
-This is easily converted to *python3* script with `2to3` though.

 The dependencies are:
 * for probemon.py: scapy, python-netaddr, lru-dict
 * for stats.py: None